niplav/site/considerations_on_cryonics.md

-revival scenarios hinge upon either the feasibility of very advanced nanotechnology, which seems to be highly conducive to fixing aging, or on whole brain emulation scenarios, which would likely make aging unnecessary (why on purpose degrade a digital brain?).
+revival scenarios hinge upon either the feasibility of very advanced nanotechnology, which seems to be highly conducive to fixing aging, or on whole brain emulation scenarios, which would likely make aging unnecessary (why degrade a digital brain?).

 If revival happens, there are still risks from accidents and homicide or suicide that can kill the reuscitated cryonicist, as well as existential